dask/knit/docs/source/index.rst

 knit
 ====

-Knit enables data scientists to quickly launch, monitor, and destroy simple distributed programs on a YARN cluster.
+Knit enables data scientists to quickly launch, monitor, and destroy distributed programs on a YARN cluster.

 Many YARN applications are simple distributed shell commands -- running a shell command on several nodes in a cluster.
 Knit enables users to express and deploy applications and software environments managed under YARN through Python or